 Employers who needlessly punish employees for engaging in legally protected activities are committing a form of retaliation.
-Punishable through civil litigation, retaliation costs employees their reputation, financial stability, not to mention their opportunity to advance within the company.
-The EEOC, along with other governing bodies, protect employees who wish to report litigable retaliation.
+Punishable through civil litigation, retaliation costs employees their reputation and financial stability, not to mention their opportunity to advance within the company.
+The EEOC and other governing bodies protect employees who wish to report litigable retaliation.

 At JML Law, we’ll provide a Los Angeles retaliation attorney well-versed in employment law to clients seeking financial retribution.
-Employees who cooperate with EEOC are granted immunity from further punishment, including termination.
-Our firm, too, cooperates with the Equal Employment Opportunity Commission and other agencies with a vested interest in retaliation investigations ongoing.
+Employees cooperating with EEOC are granted immunity from further punishment, including termination.
+Our firm collaborates with the Equal Employment Opportunity Commission and other agencies with a vested interest in ongoing retaliation investigations.

-An employer who rightfully terminates employment based off failed performance isn’t retaliating.
+An employer who rightfully terminates employment based on failed performance isn’t retaliating.
 However, companies who dismiss employees for reporting illicit workplace activities but falsely report the termination as performance-based are breaking the law.
-Employers are generally forbidden from retaliating against employees who make a good-faith effort to report wrongdoing, or those employees of different protected classes such as race, religion, nationality, or gender.
+Employers are generally forbidden from retaliating against employees who make a good-faith effort to report wrongdoing or those employees of different protected classes such as race, religion, nationality, or gender.

-“Retaliation” isn’t prohibited because it’s unethical; anti-retaliation laws simply allow employees to enjoy full Civil Rights Act protections without feeling terrorized for reporting violations.
-Engaging in protected activities, such as whistleblower or qui tam, protects the workplace atmosphere and is thus written into antidiscrimination and anti-retaliation laws.
+“Retaliation” isn’t prohibited because it’s unethical; anti-retaliation laws allow employees to enjoy full Civil Rights Act protections without feeling terrorized for reporting violations.
+Engaging in protected activities, such as whistleblower or qui tam, covers the workplace atmosphere and is thus written into anti-discrimination and anti-retaliation laws.
 Our Los Angeles retaliation attorney takes an ethical yet holistic approach to all retaliation-based suits, properly preparing cases to pass the “objective test” required to prove retaliation existed.

-Most Californian workplaces should have an EEOC poster which clearly outlines retaliation.
-One thing employees rarely see on EEOC literature, however, is what retaliation actually consists of.
-Because laws generally concentrate on the reaction and not the definition, “retaliation” is really a gateway to a much larger workplace problem.
+Most Californian workplaces should have an EEOC poster that clearly outlines retaliation.
+One thing employees rarely see in EEOC literature, however, is what retaliation consists of.
+Because laws generally concentrate on the reaction, not the definition, “retaliation” is a gateway to a more significant workplace problem.
 JML Law sits down with clients to explain, in layman’s terms, what retaliation means in the eyes of the law.

-Employers must prove adverse employment action was directly performance or attendance related; taking these actions during an EEOC investigation may seem harmful on the surface yet could be completely innocent.
-This is why the US Supreme Court requires the objective test in retaliation cases as it removes any doubt.
+Employers must prove adverse employment action was directly performance or attendance-related; taking these actions during an EEOC investigation may seem harmful on the surface yet could be completely innocent.
+The US Supreme Court requires the objective test in retaliation cases, as it removes any doubt.

 Retaliation is a serious allegation.
 Employees should be prepared to back their claims with verifiable proof, complete with dates and times of incidents and any witnesses to the discriminatory acts.
-Once you’ve retained our Los Angeles retaliation attorney, discovering any missing pieces and constructing a fact-filled case will be their main priority.
+Once you’ve retained our Los Angeles retaliation attorney, discovering missing pieces and constructing a fact-filled case will be your priority.